FermiParadox/TorBrowser_mouse_track_deanon/README.md

 ## Exit and entry point distances on both browsers

-Measuring the entry-exit distance between points in a browser and comparing it with other browsers would probably deanonymize the user.
+Measuring the entry-exit distance between points in a browser and comparing it with other browsers would probably de-anonymize the user.